marioy47/wordpress-plugin-starter/README.md

 - 100% PHPCS friendly
 - Uses Gulp for task automation
-- Users WebPack+Babel for compiling JS scripts
+- Uses WebPack+Babel for compiling JS scripts
+- Uses husky and lint-steaged to prevent bad code in your repo
 - You can use JSX (and React for that matter) for Javascript development
 - Uses composer for code sniffing and autoloading classes
 - Minimal dependencies, just `composer` and `node`